“For someone who claims to be so strong, he currently looks very weak.”

 During her brief time in the house, she made the house hers, with her own unique sense of tasteful minimalistic styling.
 She used to joke about the house having a feng shui to it, but I think she had nailed it.
-Each item had to have a reason for being there, even if it’s purpose was to make her happy and comfortable in what would be her last years, there was not a sense of clutter when you were in it.
+Each item had to have a reason for being there, even if it’s sole purpose was to make her happy and comfortable in what would be her last years, there was not a sense of clutter when you were in it.
 In her early days in this house, there was a design sense to it.
-In her last months, it was purely for comfort and convenience.
-It had to be kept clean.
+In her last months, it was purely for comfort and convenience, and it had to be kept clean.
+It was always clean.

 Thinking back, I thought I’d be more relieved not having to make that half hour trip to her house.
 But I’m not.
 I’m going to miss the trip, I’m going to miss the trip’s simplicity.
 The early morning stops for breakfast sandwiches on our way down, making sure we got an apple cinnamon bagel.
 Or maybe we were just going to go to the diner for breakfast, the five of us, or on rare or special occasion, the nine of us.

 Pull into the driveway.
 Open the garage door and enter.
 Open the laundry room, and there is waiting for you; that smell.
 It’s like an old friend.